 New Meewasin Trail in 2015 to Chief Whitecap Park

-Meewasin launched an $8M capital fundraising campaign, Meewasin Matters in 2013, to extend the Meewasin Trail from Wanuskewin Heritage Park to Chief Whitecap Park.
+Meewasin launched a capital fundraising campaign, Meewasin Matters in 2013, to extend the Meewasin Trail from Wanuskewin Heritage Park to Chief Whitecap Park.
 The new trail also serves to connect sections of the national Trans Canada Trail network.

 The new portion of the Meewasin Trail adds approximately 15 km and has new features and trail enhancements for the public to enjoy.
 It is open now for public use.

 New seasonal Meewasin Trail in 2015 to Wanuskewin Heritage Park